Time constant: Time constants in biophysics

 Setting for t = $\tau$ for the fall sets V(t) equal to 0.37V_{max}, meaning that the time constant is the time elapsed after it has fallen to 37% of V_{max}.

 The larger a time constant is, the slower the rise or fall of the potential of a neuron.
-A long time constant can result in temporal summation, or the algebraic summation of repeated potentials.
-A short time constant rather produces a coincidence detector through spatial summation.
+A long time constant can result in temporal summation, in which repeated synaptic inputs are algebraically summated over time.
+A short time constant instead favorscoincidence detection through spatial summation, because inputs must arrive within a narrow time window to have a strong combined effect.